catac0mb/KittyKafeJava/README.md

 ## Other Gamemode

 Are you tired of seeing different customers and orders?
 Enter Nerd Mode from the start screen and face the real challenge of your patience.
 In this mode, all of your customers want one thing and one thing only: seltzer.
-How long can you fulfill these poor computer scientist's orders?
+How long can you fulfill these poor computer scientists' orders?
 Note that there is no save function in this gamemode, it's all or nothing.